cpaxton/costar_stack/README.md

 Note that there is only one foreground and one background class, so the foreground data consists of all foreground data.

+#### Numbering classes

+There are two occasions classification occurs.
+First in an optional "binary classification" that separates foreground data you care about from background you aren't worrying about.

+After foreground and background are separated, each class of "foreground" data needs to be seaparted with a multi class SVM as "drill", "wood_block", or "sander" needs to be classified.
+Each of these classes needs to be assigned a class id number.

+Assign class ids like the following 4 class example:

+1. background
+2. drill
+3. wood_block
+4. sander

 ## Training using roslaunch